The coupons for product redemption, information, and gift card have been provided by Arnold® Bread to create this cinnamon french toast stick recipe.

 Dip them into a cinnamon sugar mixture and place them in a nonstick pan with melted butter.
 (The butter is going to provide you with the crispy coating).

 if you are not going to be serving the french sticks immediately, I recommend putting them on a cookie rack or cookie sheet in a warming oven, as they might stick together if stacked.

 Serve with a side of warm maple syrup and watch the kids smile as they are allowed to use their fingers for breakfast.

 These were a big hit with everyone in the house.
 I made a few whole pieces of cinnamon french toast as well, once the kids were all served and I was tired of the individual slices.
 You can also bake these French toast sticks.

-Either way, the kids won’t be complaining about the whole wheat if you serve them up these dessert like french toast sticks!
+Either way, the kids won’t be complaining about the whole wheat if you serve them up this dessert-like recipe for easy french toast sticks!
 Skip the frozen ones at the store with ingredients you can not pronounce and make a few extra to freeze for another busy morning.

 This is one way to get some whole grains into your children.

 - 1/2 cup plus 2 tablespoons granulated sugar